This Is How Vaginas Should Really Smell Like

 If you know what’s normal for your body, you will immediately be able to sense any change and take action.
 The vagina is sensitive to changes in your daily habits and your environment.
 If you aren’t familiar with your baseline scent, your doctor will have difficulty advising you on what could be wrong.

 Hormone levels, antibiotic use, spermicide, and douching can alter your scent.
 Certain food items such as garlic, onions, blue cheese, cabbage, cauliflower, vinegar, and red meat can disrupt the vagina’s pH levels, leading to an off-putting odour.

 Your hygiene habits can also dictate your vaginal scent.
 Your vagina contains sweat glands and hair follicles that attract bacteria.
 As with the other nooks and crannies of your body, you should exert effort in keeping your vagina and vulva as clean as possible, too.

 Yeast, bacteria, and sexually transmitted infections will drastically change your scent—a strong fishy smell may indicate bacterial vaginosis.
 Other vaginal infection symptoms include itching, redness, burning, and swelling.
 If you think you may have a vaginal infection, you should seek treatment from your doctor immediately.

 Normal vaginal discharge has a mild, musky, slightly sour scent that is not at all unpleasant.
 You should be familiar with your baseline scent and how it alters throughout your menstrual cycle.
-Any foul or strong, unusual odor is a sign that you may have an infection or other health problems.
+Any foul or strong, unusual odour is a sign that you may have an infection or other health problems.
 Consult your doctor to discuss possible treatments and solutions.